wp-cli/handbook/config/index.md

 layout: default
 title: Configuration
 ---
 The following is a list of the currently supported configuration options.
-These can all be specified by creating a `wp-cli.yml` file in your site's root directory.
+They can be specified by creating a `wp-cli.yml` file in your site's root directory.

 Most can also be passed directly to the `wp` executable.